kish-00/KenyaAirways_Design/README.md

 ## System desciption

-The web-based system should enable for booking and processing tickets.
+1. The web-based system should enable for booking and processing tickets.
-Booking should be enabled for three different classes; class A-Executive, class B-Middle class and class C-Low class.
+2. Booking should be enabled for three different classes;
+    class A-Executive
+    class B-Middle class
+    class C-Low class
-The system should show the seat capacity for each class - when full it should advice on the next available date and time.
+3. The system should show the seat capacity for each class - when full it should advice on the next available date and time.
-The system should provide online help on how to use the system.
+4. The system should provide online help on how to use the system.